What is it?

 What tests are needed?

-•A neurologic examination will help to rule out any other causes, and identify which part of the vestibular system is affected
+• A neurologic examination will help to rule out any other causes, and identify which part of the vestibular system are affected.

-•MRI or CT scan are other typical tests that may be necessary
+• MRI or CT scan are other typical tests that may be needed.

 How is it treated?

-•Treatment is directed at the underlying cause, if one can be identified •Initially, animals that are severely affected may require hospitalization for intravenous fluid and anti-nausea drugs
+• Initially, animals that are severely affected may require hospitalization for intravenous fluid and anti-nausea drugs.

 What follow up care is needed?

-•Those who are not hospitalized will need to be re-evaluated to ensure conditions are resolved
+• Those who are not hospitalized will need to be re-evaluated to ensure that conditions are resolved.

-•Some recovery may take several weeks, and few animals will have a permanent head tilt
+• Recovery may take several weeks, and few animals will have a permanent head tilt.